GrowthTech2023/GhostMe/Team_manual.md

 Additional features include AI-generated thumbnails and video upscaling using other AI plugins.

 Tech Stack
-Backend
+server
-Python Flask: The backend API will be built using the Flask framework.
+Python Flask: The server API will be built using the Flask framework.
 Flask provides a lightweight and flexible framework, making it an excellent choice for the project.
 Celery: Given the nature of the AI tasks being performed, these tasks will be managed using Celery.
 This will ensure that time-consuming tasks such as video transcription and caption generation are performed asynchronously, improving the efficiency of the system.
 Redis: Redis will be used as the message broker for Celery.
 It will also provide caching functionalities to speed up the system.
 PostgreSQL: The application's data will be stored in a PostgreSQL database.
 PostgreSQL is a robust and reliable database system that can handle complex data workloads.